bornamir/BT-Real-State---Django/DjangoDevNotes.md

 ### apps.py

 It contains one class which name is the form AppnameConfig.
 This class should be added in the main settings.py file in the INSTALLED_APPS list.
 In this list, the name of the class should be addressed.
-For example for the *pages* app, string 'pages.apps.PagesConfig' should be added to list.
+For example for the *pages* app, the string 'pages.apps.PagesConfig' should be added to list.
 This procedure will makes the django to recognize this app.

 ### models.py